brenoingwersen/flight-dash/api/README.md

 - [Docker](https://www.docker.com/).
 - [Pipenv](https://pipenv.pypa.io/en/latest/) for Python package and environment.

+## To-dos
+- [x] Write basic endpoints for all models.
+- [ ] Complete unit tests.
+- [ ] Add custom endpoints for the frontend dashboard.

+## God-tier would-like
+- [ ] Support authentication API to create users and manage permissions.

 ## Local development
 ### Using a local SQLite db file
 This section guides you through the process of downloading the flights data on Kaggle and creating a local SQLite db file with the data.
 In the production environment the database would be stored by a cloud provider and accessed using a [db connection string](https://docs.sqlalchemy.org/en/20/core/engines.html#database-urls) provided in a `.env` file.